 Our motorbike drivers carefully navigated the narrow, crowded streets with ease, slowly forging a path through the chaos of daily commuters.
 It was incredible to see the city as the locals do.
 We stopped to see water buffalo grazing on the side of the street, visit the Thanh Toan Bridge, eat lunch prepared by Buddhist monks at Chua Thien Mu and see the mysterious tomb of Vietnam’s 4th emperor, Tu Duc.

 Although these were highlights which were included in our tour, there was one non-scheduled stop that was a real tipping point for our group.
 Looking over the Perfume River, we played several rounds of jianzi (a kind of foot badminton) and had a blast simply playing and laughing!
-I knew, when the trip was over, when we went back to our own counties, we’d all still remember this moment.
+I knew, when the trip was over, when we went back to our own countries, we’d all still remember this moment.

 A homestay like no other